 Next up: My daily water taxi commute - with video

 Most recent: Mexicans like to celebrate rich cultures, including yours.

 Kerry Baker is a partner with Ventanas Mexico, which assists people exploring the idea of full or part-time expat life in Mexico.

-She wrote "Interactive Guide to Learning Spanish Free Online," a curation of the best tools on the web to learn Spanish because it has so enriched my life here.
+She wrote "Interactive Guide to Learning Spanish Free Online," a curation of the best tools on the web to learn Spanish organized into lesson plans.